langhamerm/Facebook-News-Feed-Project/README.md

 # Facebook-News-Feed-Project

-Recreate a facebook login page and news feed using a wide variety of HTML elements and CSS properties and make sure it's mobile responsive.
+Recreate a facebook login and news feed using a wide variety of HTML elements and CSS properties and make sure it's mobile responsive.
 NO BOOTSTRAP ALLOWED!

 ## Getting Started